mostafatantawy99/template-android-with-backend/README.md

 3 - there are two methods for displaying RecyclerView

--using one adapter "CustomRecyclerViewAdapter class " : in this case you must create ViewHolder class for the cell
+- using one adapter "CustomRecyclerViewAdapter class " :
+in this case you must create ViewHolder class for the cell

 - using many adapters meaning that each RecyclerView has its own adapter